jbossdemocentral/integration-summitlab2018-fuse-amq/README.md

 - Add new integration

-- From internalbroker connection with following datashapes
+- From broker connection with following datashapes

 ```
 {